tmaxsoft-us/ofasm/docs/interface/README.md

 };
 ```

-Now you need to adjust the program size in PGM_OFASM_VM_LOAD_SIZE function when you use 64-bit system.
-For the last, you need to build the native memory from the OFASM VM memory by implementing PGM_OFASM_VM_LOAD_COPY function.
+If a 64-bit system is used, the adjustment of the program size is needed in the function, PGM_OFASM_VM_LOAD_SIZE.
+At last, The function, PGM_OFASM_VM_LOAD_COPY, build the native memory from the OFASM VM memory.

 ```cpp
 #include <stdlib.h>